Denzel-Daniel-D-T/game-design/new_scenes.md

 ### Plot:

 After arriving in Queen Minexia's room, Dienia started talking about the Aetereon as recorded in Myssilia Clan's documents, after which she asked the Queen if the Mystenia Clan also interacted with Aetereons in the past.
+The Queen responded that it was most likely the case, so she started rummaging through the old documents lying inside the many drawers of the room.

+Not only did the Queen found that the Mystenia Clan did indeed interact with Aetereons, she found documents containing other important information about them.

 **Where:** Mystosa Royal Castle